KatjaGlassConsulting/SMILE-SmartSASMacros/docs/index.md

 Name |smile_pdf_read_bookmarks
 Purpose |Read PDF Bookmarks into a SAS dataset with the variables level, title and page Comment |Make sure to download PDFBOX, e.g. from here https://pdfbox.apache.org/download.html - the full "app" version Issues |"unable to resolve class" messages mean the PDFBOX is not provided correctly.
-"ERROR: PROCEDURE GROOVY cannot be used when SAS is in the lockdown state." means that your SAS environment does not support PROC GROOVY, for this the macro cannot run the groovy code.
+"ERROR: PROCEDURE GROOVY cannot be used when SAS is in the lock down state." means that your SAS environment does not support PROC GROOVY, for this the macro cannot run the groovy code.
 SAS Version |SAS 9.4
 Author |Katja Glass
 Date |2021-02-13